replicate/replicate-javascript/README.md

   )
   .predict(
     {
-      prompt: "painting of a cat by andy warhol",
+      prompt: "an astronaut riding on a horse",
     },
     {
       onUpdate: (prediction) => {